lino-framework/lino/docs/ref/glossary.rst

     writes a Sphinx documentation tree about the models installed on this site.
     :mod:`lino.management.commands.makedocs`

+  Active fields

+    See :attribute:`dd.AbstractTable.active_fields`.

   Table
-    One of Lino's central concepts.
-    A table defines metadata about a certain view of the database.
-    :class:`lino.core.table.Table`.
-    :class:`lino.utils.tables.AbstractTable`.
+    See :class:`dd.Table` and :class:`dd.AbstractTable`.

   Slave Table

     A Slave Table is a :term:`Table` which displays only rows that "belong" to a given master instance.
 For example if you have two models `City` and `Person`, with a `ForeignKey` `Person.city` pointing to `City`, then you might define a slave table `PersonsByCity` which displays only Persons who live in a given City.

   Detail Window

     A window that displays data of a single record.
 Used for viewing, editing or inserting new records.
-    Besides fields, a Detail Window can possibly include :term:`Slave Reports <Slave Report>`.
+Besides fields, a Detail Window can possibly include :term:`Slave Tables <Slave Table>`.

+  Insert Window

+    The window used to edit data of a new record before it is being saved for the first time.

   GFK
     Generic ForeignKey.
 This is a ForeignKey that can point to different tables.